-This qualification is designed for new entrants to the security industry aiming to obtain a security (unarmed), security (monitoring), and crowd controller license in Queensland.
-Queensland legislation requires individuals working as security officers to be licensed.
-The Office of Fair Trading administers and issues licenses to successful applicants.
-Completion of the CPP20218 Certificate II in Security Operations is a mandatory requirement for licensing.
+Queensland legislation requires individuals performing security work to hold the appropriate licence.
+The Office of Fair Trading administers and issues security licences to eligible applicants.
+Completion of CPP20218 Certificate II in Security Operations is a mandatory training requirement for relevant Queensland security licence applications.

 Potential candidates include:

-• Individuals seeking a career change
+- Individuals seeking a career change

 Core Units: